-It Pays to Have Guanxi: Social Networks and Household Income in China
+It Pays to Have Guanxi: How Social Capital Affects Household Income in China

 28 Pages Posted: 12 Aug 2020 Last revised: 6 Oct 2022

 The association between social capital and household income receives inadequate attention over the past decade.
-We examine the role of social networks in household income using three waves of household surveys from 2011 to 2015 in China.
-Using ``local big surname or not" as the instrumental variable, we find that gift expenditure as a proxy for social networks is positively associated with total household income.
-Social networks' positive impact on property income is stronger among residents in urban areas, while it has a larger impact on salary income, transfer income, and operating income among rural residents.
-In addition, social networks mainly affect income sources through improved financial sophistication, higher job position levels, closer government connections, and greater accessibility to operating loans.
-The results remain intact after addressing endogeneity issues and are robust to alternative social network measures.
-The findings highlight the importance of social networks in household economic welfare in China.
+We examine the role of social capital in household income using three waves of household surveys from 2011 to 2015 in China.
+Using ``local big surname or not" as the instrumental variable, we find that gift expenditure as a proxy for social capital is positively associated with total household income.
+In addition, social capital mainly affects income sources through improved financial sophistication, higher job position levels, closer government connections, and greater accessibility to operating loans.
+The results remain intact after addressing endogeneity issues and are robust to alternative social capital measures.
+The findings highlight the importance of social capital in household economic welfare in China.

 Keywords: social network; household income; gift expenditure